essayyzed/the-iron-protocol/01_GENESIS/semester_2.md

 // Create, Read, Update, Delete operations
 \`\`\`

+#### 🔒 Backend Security Baseline
+Your API is not "done" until it has:
+- **Input Validation:** Don't trust user input (use a library or manual checks).
+- **Error Handling:** No raw database errors sent to the frontend.
+- **Environment Variables:** Use `.env` for database strings (never hardcode).
+- **Basic Auth:** At least one protected route that requires a password or token.
 **Project:** Notes API with Express + MongoDB

+#### 🧠 JS Logic Check (Do these before moving to Backend)
+Can you solve these without a tutorial?
+- Write a function that filters an array of objects based on a property.
+- Create a countdown timer that updates the DOM every second.
+- Fetch data from a public API (like JSONPlaceholder) and display it in a list.
 ---

 ### Phase 4: Integration (Weeks 13–16)